dxc-technology/halstack-style-guide/components/radio/README.md

 # DXC Radio Button Visual Guidelines

-##Overview
+## Overview

 Radio buttons are elements that let the user select one option within a options group.
-It is the correct election when it has a list with six elements or fewer items, when the user needs to pick one mutually exclusive choice from a list of options.
+It is the correct election when it has a list with six elements or fewer items, when the user needs to pick one mutually exclusive choice from the list.
 Clicking a non-selected radio button will deselect whatever other button was previously selected in the list.

 It is recommended to use radio buttons only for settings, in a logical order based on some criteria and not taking the alphabetical sorting because it depends on the language and the order could be seen altered.